appu1232/Discord-Selfbot/README.md

 5. Set the context length.
 This is the number of messages to show in the log message.
 The default is set to 4 (this is 4 messages before keyword message + the keyword message).
 Set it with ``>log context <number>``.
 You can go up to 20 messages.
 6. Add users, words, or servers to the blacklist.
 These won't trigger the keyword logger even if a match is made.
 The syntax is: ``>log addblacklist [user] <user>`` or ``>log addblacklist [word] <word>`` or ``>log addblacklist [server]`` When blacklisting users, ``<user>`` can be their name + discriminator, a mention, or their user id.
 Removing is more or less the same but with ``>log removeblacklist`` instead.

+**Setting up a notifier for the keyword logger**

+When keywords get logged, the bot can't notify you.
+This is because the bot is running on your account so it is essentially you and you can't get notifications from yourself.
+However, it is possible to recieve notifications through a second bot account.
+The setup is easy:
+1. Create a Discord bot account and get the bot's token.
+Then add the bot the server where you are logging.
+[Follow these quick steps.](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+2. Make sure to give the bot the read, send, and edit messages, and embed permissions in the channel you are keyword logging in.
+3. Do ``>notify token <token>`` where <token> is the token you grabbed in step 1.
+Make sure you grab the **token** not the client secret!
+4. Enable the notifier bot with ``>notify on``.
+Now you should see the bot you created come online in the sidebar. ``>notify off`` to disabled the notifier bot.
+5. Do ``>notify ping`` to get pinged when a keyword gets logged. ``>notify dm`` to get the log via direct message. ``>notify none`` to just post in the keyword logger channel (no ping).
+If you have your notification settings set to all messages, you will get notified for this.
+Useful if you want to get notified but don't want a ping.

 **Why would I need to blacklist words/servers?**

 It's just for convenience.
 If you have 50+ servers and only a handful that you don't want to log, it would be a hastle to add every one to the ``servers`` list so instead you can just enable all servers and add the few to the blacklist.
 For words being blacklisted, this is just to allow you to specify more in-depth what kind of messages you are trying to look for with the keyword logger.